 An orange hyperlink appears for the Creator or Publisher value if another item’s Title has exactly the same value.
 Clicking that link takes you to the item having that title.
 The orange Creator hyperlink in the example above indicates that another item is titled “Ballard – Willis Humphreys Ballard (1906-1980)”.

 Implicit Creator and Publisher relationships make it easy to see the items that a person or organization created or published.
-When you view the Article for a Creator or Publisher, the bottom of the Article page displays thumbnails of the items created or published by that person or organization.
+When you view the Reference item for a Creator or Publisher, the bottom of the Reference item’s page displays thumbnails of the items created or published by that person or organization.
 For example, Willis Ballard created many photographs.
-If you view his Article (by clicking the orange link in the screenshot above) and scroll to the bottom of the Article’s page, you’ll see thumbnails of some of the images he created as shown in the screenshot below.
+If you view his Reference item (by clicking the orange link in the screenshot above) and scroll to the bottom of the Reference item’s page, you’ll see thumbnails of some of the images he created as shown in the screenshot below.

 Implicit Versus Explicit Relationships

-One way to think of the difference between implicit and explicit relationships is that the Digital Archive software identifies implicit relationships by finding matching text in two items, whereas only an archivist who is familiar with the collection can determine how two items are explicitly related.
+One way to think of the difference between implicit and explicit relationships is that the Digital Archive software automatically identifies implicit relationships by finding matching text in two items, whereas only an archivist who is familiar with the collection can determine how two items are explicitly related.
 For example, the software does not know that Mary was married to John, or that she was a library trustee.
-Even if that information is contained in an Article for Mary, the software does not have the necessary artificial intelligence to parse a biography in one item and automatically identify relationships based on content in other items.
+Even if that information is contained in a Reference item for Mary, the software does not have artificial intelligence to parse a biography in one item and automatically identify relationships based on content in other items.
 The software provides the mechanism for recording and displaying relationships, but it is the archivist’s job to identify and set them.

 The Importance of an Exact Match

-The Digital Archive software automatically creates the blue and orange hyperlinks for implicit relationships; however, to maintain implicit Creator and Publisher relationships, the archivist must ensure that the text in the Creator and Publisher fields exactly matches the Title text for the corresponding Creator or Publisher item.
+The Digital Archive software automatically creates the hyperlinks for implicit relationships; however, to maintain implicit Creator and Publisher relationships, the archivist must ensure that the text in the Creator and Publisher fields exactly matches the Reference item Title text for the corresponding Creator or Publisher.
 Any difference at all, such as an extra space, will break the implicit relationship.
 Fortunately, the software provides two mechanisms to help maintain an exact match:

 - If you edit the Title of an existing Creator or Publisher item, e.g. to fix a typo or correct a date, the software will automatically find all other items in the Archive that have the original title value (before you changed it) as their Creator or Publisher.
 It will then update all of those items with your change.